IN-OFFICE APPOINTMENTS & CONSULTATIONS

-The Rubin Center for Autism and Developmental Pediatrics is only conducting contact-free, virtual visits with
+The Rubin Center for Autism and Developmental Pediatrics IS NOW SAFELY offering

 PROMOTING CHILD DEVELOPMENT AND SUCCESS

 "A child does not live in isolation and, often, the long-term difficulties that children face require a thoughtful, comprehensive, coordinated and continuous approach that is family centered and community based."

 I have been thrilled to see how much more engaged my son has been with Dr. Rubin.
 Also, he doesn't seem as anxious or on edge as he is during our normal appointments.
 He has loved being able to show off his toys, bike, and other aspects of his home life.